zeroows/understanding-timsort/README.markdown

-These are notes for a forthcoming blog post.
-They'll make more sense when it's up.

-In particular, right now what's in the repo in no way resembles timsort.
-It's just a very lightly optimised mergesort.
-It'll look more like timsort as the commits roll in.
+This is the repo corresponding to a series of blog posts I'm writing on understanding the details of timsort.
+It will make more sense more sense read in context with [the articles](http://www.drmaciver.com/tag/timsort/).